vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 ```

-Variable smiles is a primitive value, in this example a String, which means variable animals in the line `var animals = smiles;` becomes a copy of the variable smiles.
+Variable 'smiles' is a primitive value, in this example a String, which means variable 'animals' in the line `var animals = smiles;` becomes a copy of the variable 'smiles'.

-When you change the value of the variable animals in the line `animals = '🐺🦊🐻';`, it doesn't change the value of the variable smiles.
+When you change the value of the variable 'animals' in the line `animals = '🐺🦊🐻';`, it doesn't change the value of the variable 'smiles'.

 <subtitle>Objects</subtitle>

 When working with objects, the `=` operator creates an 'alias' to the original object, it doesn’t create a new object.
-We call this passing by reference.
+We call this 'passing by reference'.

 ```javascript